-What You Should Know About Flag Cloths
+What You Should Know About Flag Materials

 The following guide will help you get best value and satisfaction in your flag purchase.

-Top of the Line: Polyester Flag Bunting
+Top of the Line: Woven Polyester (aka Woven Flag Bunting)

-Wear in a Bunting Flag:
+Wear in a Woven Flag:

 As the flag whips in the wind the fibres rub against each other like a garment in a laundry tumble dryer, where wear is evident by the lint filter.
 Wear is first apparent in the outside (fly) edge of the flag and the outside corners where the cloth gets thinner and thinner until it breaks through in the corners.
 Next the hem breaks through at the corners, and from there wear progresses steadily inwards.
 As soon as wear is visible in the outside corners, the worn end can be cut off, the flag re-hemmed, and the flag’s life extended.